-I have been a lucky potato grower for many years because, although I live in a climate that is favorable to light blight, it has never been more than a minor problem toward the growing season.
+I have been a lucky potato grower for many years because, although I live in a climate that is favorable to light blight, it has never been more than a minor problem toward the end of the growing season.
 That has now changed.
-Last year I rogued out a small number of plants spread around the field that showed symptoms, after which no more appeared.
+Last year, I rogued out a small number of plants spread around the field that showed symptoms, after which no more appeared.
 This year, we have had a major outbreak in several areas.
 It remains to be seen how much it will spread this year and I will continue to remove plants that show symptoms, but it is now clear that it is established and will continue to spread.
+Because the ground does not freeze here, potato tubers are not killed over the winter.
+Even with very careful soil prep every year, I still miss quite a few tubers that come back to volunteer and some of those are likely to carry blight into the next growing season.
 That’s a bummer, but I have always known that this day would come and I’m glad that I made it this long.

 So, practices now have to change in accordance with conditions.
 It won’t be possible for me to outdistance blight, so I will have to live with it.
 I could choose to grow with fungicides, but it isn’t my preference to fight nature with poisons.
 One way to look at this situation is as an opportunity: I now have a better testing ground for selecting resistance to late blight, a valuable trait in potatoes.
 But, that means that there is going to be blight in the soil and on the plants and there is no good way to ensure that any tubers that I sell would be free of blight, even if the plants themselves are tolerant or resistant.